Hemen Gupta: Professional life

 His major work includes Anand Math (1952), Kabuliwala (1961).

 During his jail term, he developed a keen interest in the art and science of film making, which was a new medium of mass communication in those days.
-While in jail, he resumed academic studies and earned his master's degree in History.
+While in jail, he resumed academic studies and earned his master's degree in history.
 Immediately upon his release from prison, he worked in close association with the India's celebrated leader Netaji Subhas Chandra Bose, as his personal secretary.
 In 1939 he started his film career by joining the renowned New Theatres film studios, Calcutta, as a helper in the studio's costume department.
 He was later promoted to becoming an Assistant Film Director.

 In 1943, he got his break as a Director, with his first feature film titled “Dwanda” (Conflict).
 From 1943 to 1949, he directed seven feature films, mostly in Bengali language.
 The themes of several of his films were based on India's freedom movement and he drew upon his personal experiences as a radical activist and the years he spent in prison.
 Most notable amongst these films, was “42” (“Biyallish” in Bengali), Due to its controversial political content, the film was initially rejected by the Board of Film Censors, but later allowed to be released.
 It is widely considered to be a milestone film, depicting the Quit India Movement in a village in Bengal, India.
 It has won universal acclaim and continues to be a perennial favorite amongst that genre of patriotic films.
 In Calcutta, he introduced film actor Pradeep Kumar Batabyal, music director Hemanta Mukherjee and cameraman Ajoy Kar (who later became a film director).

 In 1950, he migrated to Bombay to pursue his film career there.
 His first film in Bombay was produced by Mr. Sasadhar Mukerji and titled “Anand Math”.
 This was also a patriotic film based on a novel by the renowned Bengali author Bankim Chandra Chatterji.
 He also brought his protégés and key technical team from Kolkata to Bombay.
 His next film titled Ferry (Kashti in Hindi) in 1952, was a love story that starred Dev Anand and Geeta Bali.
 It was the official entry from India at the Moscow Film festival.

 From 1951 to 1967, Hemen directed seven feature films that were released and three films that remained unfinished, due to his untimely demise.
-The most acclaimed among them was the film “Kabuliwala’ based on a story by Nobel Laureate author Rabindranath Tagore.
+The most acclaimed among them was the film Kabuliwala based on a story by Nobel Laureate author Rabindranath Tagore.
 It was released in 1961 and it received a silver medal at the Indian National Film awards.
-(See external link at the end of this article for additional interesting write up and photographs related to Hemen Gupta).